 Welcome to Amsterdam!
 Holland’s sophisticated, modern capital has a rich and fascinating history.
 This delightful 700-year-old city with its elegant and classic architecture, cafés, and restaurants has a distinct ambiance.
 The streets, squares, and canals—not to mention the bike paths throughout the city—make for a vibrant atmosphere, and with over 60 museums, Amsterdam has the highest museum density in the world.
 Perhaps you would like to take an optional excursion to Zaanse Schans with its traditional houses and Dutch craft workshops.
 This afternoon, board your river cruise vessel and meet your crew at an evening welcome reception.
 (D)NOTE:Guests must be on board ship by 5 pm.Day 2 Amsterdam

 .
 There is no better way to see Amsterdam than by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
-There’s free time in the city this afternoon—you might like to join an optional biking tour (weather permitting).
+There’s free time in the city this afternoon.
 Later, bid tot ziens (farewell) to Holland and set sail for Germany.
 (B,L,D)Day 3 Cologne, Germany.

 Today, enjoy a peaceful morning of cruising before reaching Cologne in the afternoon.
 One of Germany’s largest cities and capital of the Rhineland, Cologne straddles both sides of the Rhine and is known for its soaring, twin-steepled gothic cathedral.
 Choose between an included GUIDED CITY WALK or JEWISH HERITAGE WALK.
 The Old Town abounds with cafés, shops, and taverns.
 Be sure to try a Kölsch pale lager, locally brewed in Cologne for over a hundred years!
 (B,L,D)Day 4 Koblenz–Rhine Gorge–Rüdesheim.

 Situated at the confluence of the Rhine and Moselle Rivers, 2,000-year-old Koblenz is the cultural and business center of the Middle Rhine region.
 Here, join a Local Guide for a WALKING TOUR of the city that reveals an eventful past through its castles, fortress walls, towers, squares, and monuments.
-The dramatic RHINE GORGE is the most beautiful stretch of river.
-Here, ancient castles stand sentry on lofty cliffs rising 400 feet above the waters.
+The dramatic RHINE GORGE is the most beautiful stretch of river, with ancient castles standing sentry on lofty cliffs rising 400 feet above the waters.
 Cruise past the legendary rock of the Lorelei, where echoes of enchanted siren song lured unwitting sailors to their doom.
-In Rüdesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED’S MECHANICAL MUSICAL INSTRUMENT MUSEUM, where you’ll see and hear a large collection of self-playing calliopes and music boxes from the 18th to the early 20th centuries.
+In Rüdesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED’S MECHANICAL MUSICAL INSTRUMENT MUSEUM to see and hear a large collection of self-playing calliopes and music boxes from the 18th to the early 20th centuries.
 Enjoy a SPECIAL TREAT before returning to your ship for dinner.
 (B,L,D)Day 5 Mainz.
 Excursion to Heidelberg.